Preparation Seminars for Job hunting

 Corporate Seminar on Campus

-We host a career fair three times a year with more than 100 companies that are interested in hiring JAIST students.
+We host a career fair with about 100 companies that are interested in hiring JAIST students.
 Individual corporate seminars are also possible.
 Students can learn about various industries and job fields on campus without time or financial commitments.

 Career Service Office – Reference Room